ryanmcnally93/ascension/README.md

 #### Rehearsal Main

-- Turqoise section same layout as about us information on about us page.
+- turquoise section same layout as about us information on about us page.
 - Different types of rooms section contains information on the equipment provided in each room, aswell as an image of each one.

 <img src="/media/readme-images/rehearsals-main-1.webp" width="50%" alt="Rehearsals Page" style="display: inherit; ">